cfpb/Metro2/django/README.md

 2. Run `python manage.py parse_local -e [event_name] -d [local_data_directory]` to parse the files from the provided directory.
     - You can also use `python manage.py parse_local -h` for the help text.

-Run the evaluators from the local filesystem:
+Run the evaluators for an event:
 1. Enter the django container: `docker-compose exec django sh`.
 2. Run `python manage.py run_evaluators -e [event_ID]` to run the evaluators on a dataset associated to the provided event.
-    - If there are existing results for this event, the previous results will be deleted before running the evaluator.
+    - If there are existing evaluator results for this event, the previous results will be deleted before running the evaluator.
     - You can also use `python manage.py run_evaluators -h` for the help text.

 Use the django administrator interface: